 Pictures will be obtained for medical records.
 If pictures are used for education and marketing purposes, all identifying marks will be cropped or removed.
 Initial:

 WE REQUIRE A $250 DEPOSIT FOR A HALF DAY APPOINTENT, $500 FOR A FULL DAY APPOINTMENT WHICH WILL BE APPLIED TOWARD YOUR BALANCE.
 THIS IS NON-REFUNDABLE IF CANCELED OR RESCHEDULED IN LESS THAN 24 HOURS.

 IF YOUR APPOINTMENT IS CANCELED IN LESS THAN 5 BUSINESS DAYS, YOUR DEPOSIT WILL BE KEPT AS A CREDIT ON ACCOUNT.
+Initial:_________